jamesbaldwin05/data-science-teaching-cosine/modules/beginner/07_visualisation.md

 You can create multiple plots in one figure using `plt.subplot()`.
 It takes 3 parameters:
 - Rows (how many plots should be displayed alongside each other vertically).
-- Columns (how many plots should be displayed alongside each other horizontally)
+- Columns (how many plots should be displayed alongside each other horizontally).
-- Plot number (index assigned row-wise to each subplot)
+- Plot number (index assigned row-wise to each subplot).

 ```python
 plt.subplot(2, 1, 1)   # 2 rows, 1 column, first plot